Yoake2000/Linux-Documentations/pages/Configuring the rEFInd Bootloader for Custom Boot Menu Entries.md

 		  mount
 		  ```
 	- Create a `themes` folder on the previously mentioned directory
 	- Clone the theme inside the `themes` folder.
+This may need `root` privileges
 		- ```
 		  git clone https://github.com/LightAir/darkmini.git
 		  ```
+	- Add the following line on the rEFInd